Very low-calorie diets (VLCDs)

 Very low-calorie diets may be appropriate if other approaches to weight loss have not been effective.

-Always seek medical advice before starting a very low calories diet, as they are not suitable for some people, including those with eating disorders and epilepsy and women who are pregnant or breastfeeding.
+Always seek medical advice before starting a very low calorie diet, as they are not suitable for some people, including those with eating disorders and epilepsy and women who are pregnant or breastfeeding.

 VLCDs may be available through private weight loss organisations, including those offering special meal replacements.